hmito/esj73web/about_en.md

 |**Students**|8500 JPY|9500 JPY|
 |**Invited speakers<br/>Undergraduate or below without presentation**|Free|Free|

+## The Social Gathering
+A mixer will be held on the evening of the 14th at the ICC Kyoto.
+Food and drinks may be brought from outside or purchased from food trucks (payable on-site).
+We encourage everyone to participate.
+Details will be posted later.

 <!-- 7/1のTFで対応　Note: Participation in workshops only is available online, not on-site. -->

 ## Support for Participants